solomonrb/xstreets_to_bikes/README.md

 ## How It Works

 Code Overview:
-1. Google Maps geocoding API to return latitude/longitude of inputted cross streets
+1. Google Maps geocoding API to return latitude/longitude of inputted address/cross streets
 2. Pull live list of stations from Citibike feed
-3. Calculate nearest stations to the inputted cross streets
+3. Calculate nearest stations to the inputted location
 4. Check bike/dock availability at those nearby stations using Citibike feed

 Infrastructure: